 Training, qualifications & experience

-I am a psychotherapist, with a Masters degree in MSc Integrative Psychotherapy from the Sherwood Psychotherapy Training Institute in Nottingham.
+I am a fully qualified and accredited psychotherapist, with a Masters degree in MSc Integrative Psychotherapy from the Sherwood Psychotherapy Training Institute in Nottingham.

 I am a Full Clinical member of the UKCP (UK Council for Psychotherapy).